-To be eligbile for acceptance, an applicant must:
+To be eligible for acceptance, an applicant must:

-- Possess an Office Administration Certificate; and - Provide a letter of intent (applies to applicants who completed the Office Administration Certificate more than a year prior to enrolment in the Diploma program). - A complete application is one in which all required documentation (ex. application, transcripts, letter of reference) and all requested documentation (ex. additional documentation that supports your eligibility that is requested for your application) is received.
+- Possess an Office Administration Certificate - \ A complete application is one in which all required documentation and all requested documentation (ex. additional documentation that supports your eligibility that is requested for your application) is received.

-- 1. To provide students with knowledge and skills in the subject areas of the Office Administration program. - 2.
-2. To help students prepare for employment in business, government or non-profit organizations in - 3.
+- To provide students with knowledge and skills in the subject areas of the Office Administration program. - 2.
+To help students prepare for employment in business, government or non-profit organizations in the NWT. - 3.
 To provide students with a sound educational base so that they can continue their education after graduating and obtain educational or professional credentials.

-- 1. Students must comply with the specified attendance policy. - Students must complete all course assignments. - Students must successfully complete every course; the passing mark for each course is 50 percent.
-However, students must maintain a minimum cumulative average of 60 percent in the Office Administration Program. - Certificate students must successfully complete ten courses as specified in this Program Outline, and a Practicum. - Diploma students must successfully complete the Certificate Program and a further ten courses as specified in this Program Outline.
+- Students must comply with the specified attendance policy. - Students must complete all course assignments. - Students must successfully complete every course; the passing mark for each course is 50 percent.
+However, students must maintain a minimum cumulative average of 60 percent in the Office Administration Program. - 4.
+Certificate students must successfully complete ten courses as specified in this Program Outline, and a Practicum. - 5.
+Diploma students must successfully complete the Certificate Program and a further ten courses as specified in this Program Outline.